Lifailon/net-tools/README.md

 ## ping-network

-Checks the availability of each host on the network using background threads.
+Checks the availability of each host on the network using with the ping command.
 Takes the ip-address parameter of the destination network, in case of its absence it takes the first available address of the current network adapter.
-Waits for all jobs to complete and sorts the output.
+Waits for all background thread to complete and sorts the output.

 ```bash
 root@devops-01:~# bash ping-network.sh 192.168.3.0